aswinap13/aswinap13/README.md

 ### Hi there, I'm Aswin

-## I'm a Computer Science Eng Student :)
+## I'm a Computer Science Engineering Student :)
-- Currently I'm working on [50 Project 50 Days Udemy][website]!
+- I'm working on [50 Project 50 Days By Traversy Media (Udemy)][website]!
-- 🤚 I'm currently learning Java, JS, React :)
+- 🤚 Currently  I'm learning Java, JS, React :)
 - 🤗 Looking forward to work with other developers on some projects.
 - ♋️ 2021 Goals: Full stack Dev, Contribute more to open source;
 - ⚜️ Fun Fact: I just started using git